 Perl makes life easy!
 In short lines of code it can make any task easier which otherwise looks arduous to do.
 At times we need to print a list of all the files present in a folder.
 It is a very basic task and Perl does it in a blink.

-Yesterday, I needed to make a list of all the files in a folder except a couple of files.
-To accomplish a similar task, you can use the following piece of code.
+Yesterday, I needed to make a list of all the files present in a folder except a couple of files.
+If you also need to accomplish a similar task, you can use the following piece of Perl code:

 my $directory = shift;